ozgursar/wpff-slider/README.md

 4. Add more slides with the **Add Slide** button
 5. Reorder or remove slides using the arrow and trash buttons on each slide card
 6. Adjust appearance settings in the sidebar panels:
-   - **Slider Settings** — height, image focus, content position, heading tag, Ken Burns, text shadow, gradient, slide duration
+   - **Slider Settings** — height, image focus, content position, heading tag, Ken Burns, Fade In/Out, text shadow, gradient, slide duration
    - **Text & Colors** — heading size, description size, heading color, description color
    - **Shortcode** — shows the `[wpff_slider]` shortcode when editing a Synced Pattern